William McCristal

 On his release McCristal became involved with the Industrial Socialist Labor Party, running as its candidate for the seat of Cook in 1919.
 He also contested the 1921 West Sydney by-election.
 In 1922 he became NSW president of the Waterside Workers' Federation, and ran again for the ISLP in the state election of that year.
 Back in the official Labor fold by 1925, he contested Ryde at the state election, and in 1934 he ran as the Lang Labor candidate for the federal seat of Cowper against Earle Page.
 During this period he was in court three times: once in 1922, when he was fined £10 for encouraging a strike; again in 1932, when he was acquitted of causing bodily harm after a conflict with a sub-tenant; and finally in 1933, when he unsuccessfully sued the Sun for libel regarding its account of the 1932 case.

 In 1937 he was again endorsed as the Labor candidate for Cowper, but the executive refused to endorse him and he left the Labor Party for good.
-He contested the 1943 federal election for the "Soldier Citizens and War Workers Labour Party", running in the seat of West Sydney.
-He ran for Oxley in the 1944 state election for the Australian Labor Movement, and in 1947 contested Marrickville.
+He contested the 1943 federal election for the "Soldiers, Citizens and War Workers Labor Party" (sometimes spelt 'Labour'), running in the seat of West Sydney.
+He ran for Oxley in the 1944 state election for Australia's Labor Movement, and in 1947 contested Marrickville.
 He now became associated with the Australian Republican Party, a group supporting a United States-style republic for Australia.
 He contested the 1949, 1951, 1954, 1955 and 1958 federal elections and the 1950, 1953, 1956 and 1962 state elections, as well as a 1954 by-election for the state seat of Leichhardt.
 By now he was generally polling very small totals.

 McCristal attracted some attention in 1952 when he attended the funeral of his old foe Hughes, who he said had "contributed much to Labor's cause and been a great Australian".
 He contested his last election in 1962 at the age of 81, and died at Repatriation General Hospital at Concord.
 He had contested twenty-one elections unsuccessfully over a period of fifty-five years.